k-Mixup Regularization for Deep Learning via Optimal Transport: Proof of Lemma

+It remains to show that the number of cross-cluster matchings cannot exceed $\frac{1}{2}\sum_i \abs{r_i - s_i}$.
 We argue by contradiction and prove the result for $m=2$ first.
 Suppose that the number of cross-cluster matchings exceeds $\abs{r_1 - s_1}$.
-Then by the pigeonhole principle, there must be at least two such matchings, which we'll say are between $p_i$ and $q_i$, and $p_{i+1}$ and $q_{i+1}$, WLOG.
-As the cost of the cross-cluster matchings is $\geq (2\Delta)^2$, and the cost of intra-cluster matchings is $\leq (2\Delta)^2$, a more optimal matching would pair $p_i$ and $q_{i+1}$, and $p_{i+1}$ and $q_i$.
-This contradicts optimality of the initial pairing.
+Then by the pigeonhole principle (i.e. via the fact that all points must have exactly one other matched point), there must be at least two such matchings.
+WLOG, let us say these cross-cluster matches are between $p_i$ and $q_i$, and $p_{i+1}$ and $q_{i+1}$, where $p_i$ and $q_{i+1}$ must be in the same cluster, as are $q_i$ and $p_{i+1}$ since there are only two clusters.
+By our assumption on the spacing of the clusters, the cost of matching $p_i$ to $q_i$ and $p_{i+1}$ to $q_{i+1}$ at least

+However, consider the alternative matching of $p_i$ to $q_{i+1}$ and $p_{i+1}$ to $q_i$.
+These are both intra-cluster matchings, which by our assumption on the radius of the clusters must have total cost smaller than or equal to

+This matching has smaller cost than the inter-cluster matching strategy, so this contradicts optimality of the inter-cluster pairing.

 In the scenario with $m$ clusters, an analogous argument works.
-As above, $\abs{r_i-s_i}$ is the number of cluster $i$ elements that must be matched in a cross-cluster fashion, and half the sum of these quantities is the minimum number of cross-cluster matchings overall.
-If this number is exceeded, by the pigeonhole principle, there must be additional cross-cluster matches that form a cycle in the graph over clusters.
+As above, $\abs{r_i-s_i}$ is the number of cluster $i$ elements that must be matched in a cross-cluster fashion.
+If there are more than the minimum $\frac{1}{2}\sum_i \abs{r_i - s_i}$, by the pigeonhole principle, there must be additional cross-cluster matches that form a cycle in the graph over clusters.
 As above, the cost would be reduced by matching points within the same clusters, so this contradicts optimality.

+Since the number of cross-cluster matchings cannot be less than or exceed $\frac{1}{2}\sum_i \abs{r_i - s_i}$, it must equal this number and the lemma results.